calzadron/dispatch/README.md

 There aren't any good options for keeping track of CVE notifications, and getting alerted about only those CVEs that affect you and your stack.
-This project attempts to provide a mechanism for subscribing to CVE feeds, and selectivly alert you (or your team) about CVEs that impact you.
+This project attempts to provide a mechanism for subscribing to CVE feeds, and selectively alerting you (or your team) about CVEs that impact you.

 ## Roadmap
 1. Develop dispatch-core